 This is when Vader finally realized that Harley had played a big part in his career, winning battles behind the scenes that helped Vader secure his position within the company when many wanted his spot and thus more money.
 “Harley was the political guy, and with him gone, I was left alone to float alone in a sea of politics where I, unfortunately, didn’t know how to swim.
 He really looked out for me when nobody else would.”

 But surely he could not have done it on his own.
 Until his passing in 2018, Vader remained grateful to Sting and Harley Race for their help.
-According to Leon White’s son Jesse White, Sting was very supportive in Leon’s last months before he died and the relationship was nothing short of a blessing.
-The physical matches with Sting and the crazy times on the road with Harley were all taken as learning experiences by the big man, and he became better as a result of it.
-We the fans are very happy with the outcome we saw in the ring and are lucky to have witnessed the man called Vader.
+According to Leon White’s son Jesse White, Sting was very supportive in Leon’s last months before he died, and the relationship was nothing short of a blessing.
+The physical matches with Sting and the crazy times on the road with Harley were all taken as learning experiences by the big man, and he became better due to it.
+We, the fans, are happy with the outcome we saw in the ring and are lucky to have witnessed the man called Vader.

 If you enjoyed this piece, be sure not to miss these recommended articles on our site: